Monthly ArchivesMay 2017

 Blockchain Fun standard

 Two posts in one week?
 What is this, 2009?
 I’ve always been interested in payment and commerce.
 Blockchain and crypto-currencies have really captured my attention lately as the business applications are many and game-changing.
 I just published an article on the topic in this month’s Tactics & Preparedness that reviews some of the basics for folks who are not familiar with the technology.
 When people talk about the future of payments, you can’t leave the topic out.
 It’s certainly more exciting than anything PCI DSS can throw out there!
 For those looking for more, check out this great literature review by Peter Bailis, Arvind Narayanan, Andrew Miller, and Song Han.
 Blockchain isn’t just for Bitcoin!
-Possibly Related Posts: When Man Pages Go ...
+Possibly Related Posts: Let’s Encrypt for non-webservers ...

 Continue Reading